akarimp/Oceanlyz/docs/3_Getting_Started_Python.rst

 **1) Install Python**

-First, we need to install Python programming language.
+First, you need to install Python programming language.

 * Method 1:
     Install pure Python from https://www.python.org and then use the **pip** command to install required packages